UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/DockerInstall-Wazuh.md

 # How to install Docker For Wazuh Purposes
+Documentation showing how to install Docker for a Wazuh install.
+A default docker installation will most likely not work.

+> [!IMPORTANT]
-## DISCLAIMER: Do not follow docker docs, follow provided steps
+>DISCLAMER:  Do not follow docker docs, follow provided steps!

 Follow these steps: